dannyvankooten/www.dannyvankooten.com/content/blog/2022-12-rewriting-interpreter-rust.md

 }
 ```

-Storing and retrieving a raw pointer is very similar, except to retrieve the address we reset the lowest 3 bits to `0` instead of shifting to the right.
+Storing and retrieving a raw pointer is very similar, except to retrieve the address we reset the lowest 3 bits to `0` instead of shifting.

 ```rust
 impl<'a> Object {